web-platform-tests/wpt/tools/pyppeteer/README.md

 ## Stability

-The Chrome Debugger Protocol is under active development, and not all of its current functionality is considered stable by the maintainers.
+The Chrome DevTools Protocol is under active development, and not all of its current functionality is considered stable by the maintainers.
 The stability of each feature is clearly documented by that project, and this module avoids unstable features whenever possible.

-The stability of all features are annotated in the source code with an in-line code comment--one of `# API status: stable` or `# API status: experimental`.
+The stability of all CDP features is annotated in the source code with an in-line code comment--one of `# API status: stable` or `# API status: experimental`.

 ## WebSocket Clients in Python